catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/heat.rst

     $ openstack orchestration template validate -t <your-template-name>

-If your template is constructed correctly then the output of this code should print out a copy of your template.
-If there is an error inside your template then you will be notified of the error in the output.
+If your template is constructed correctly then the output of this command should return a copy of your template.
+If there is an error inside your template, you will instead be notified of the error in the output.

 Once you have ensured your template is valid, you can construct your
 stack: